 If you need to choose just one place to visit on our Illinois Author Adventures trail, don’t miss the Abraham Lincoln home in Springfield.
-Though his roots are in Kentucky, the Lincoln family eventually moved to Springfield, Illinois, when he was a youth.
+Abraham Lincoln was born in Kentucky, and the Lincoln family eventually moved to Springfield, Illinois, when he was a youth.
 Springfield is the state capital and is comprised of approximately 115,000 residents.
 In recent years, its population, as well as the overall population of Illinois, has been declining.

-Born in 1809 (the same birth year as Edgar Allan Poe), Abraham Lincoln was the son of a poor farmer.
-Though he did not have the means to attend college, he trained himself to be an attorney.
+Lincoln was born in 1809 (the same birth year as Edgar Allan Poe) and was the son of a poor farmer.
+While he did not have the means to go to college, he trained himself to be an attorney.
 He later became the 16th president of the United States (1861-1865), known for his leadership during the Civil War.
 At the age of 56, he was assassinated by gunshot in 1865 by actor John Wilkes Booth.
 His birthday, February 12, was designated as a national holiday.
 Read about the history of the holiday here: Constitution Center.

 Abraham Lincoln’s home was built in 1839 and the Lincolns lived there for seventeen years before moving to the White House.
 The home first opened to the public in 1887 and the home and surrounding neighborhood have become a National Park Service historic site.
 Tickets to the park are free and home tours are led by an experienced tour guide.
 Watch a video about this literary landmark here: Lincoln Home.